 Your first Incan project¶

-This tutorial walks you through setting up a real Incan project from scratch — from incan init
+This tutorial walks you through setting up a real Incan project from scratch: create a new project, run it, split it into modules, and add tests.

 Prerequisites: Getting started (Incan installed and incan run hello.incn works).